 Workers’ compensation is a state-regulated insurance program that pays the medical bills and replaces a portion of the lost wages if the employee has a work-related injury or illness.
 If an employer has workers’ compensation insurance, Texas law limits the employer’s liability for work-related injuries.
 While injured employees may get medical and income benefits set by state law, the subscribing employer has immunity from most lawsuits filed by injured employees.

-Employers that are non-subscribers to state regulated workers compensation insurance can be sued for negligently causing injury and death.
+Employers that are non-subscribers to state regulated workers compensation insurance can be sued for negligently causing injury and wrongful death.
 Employers can also be forced to pay high damage awards if an injured employee can prove in court that the employer was negligent in any way.
-Under Texas law, a non-subscriber employer can be held responsible for 100% of an injured employees damages even if the employer is able to alledge the employee was arguably 99% at fault for the incident, if proven that the employer was at least 1% at fault.
+Under Texas law, a non-subscriber employer can be held responsible for 100% of an injured employees damages even if the employer is able to allege the employee was arguably 99% at fault for the incident, if proven that the employer was at least 1% at fault.

 Texas Workers’ Compensation Insurance is designed to protect employers, not help with the serious bodily injury or death of employees.
 After a serious work related injury, who is going to give you back the joy and camaraderie of a good game of tennis with a friend, flag football with the kids, hiking in the woods on a crisp fall day, bowling that perfect game, or dancing with someone you love?
 Who’s going to pay you for the loss of all those things that made your life worth living?
 If you’re like most people dealing with a serious injury, these are even greater losses than the cost of treatment and the paychecks you lost.